-Media accreditation for the 2015 IIHF World Junior Championship in Toronto and Montreal, Canada, can be requested until 31 October 2014.
+Accreditation for the 2015 IIHF InLine Hockey World Championship in Tampere, Finland, can be requested until 28 June 2015.

-Click here to access the media application form.
+Click here to access the online media accreditation application form.

 For non-top-division events (Division I, II etc.) that are not listed, please contact the organizing member national association.
 The contact information can be found here.

 For IIHF World Championships, the application forms for media accreditation are distributed by the respective national ice hockey association to the following type of media only: (The media types are listed in order of priority)

 - National news agencies (Example: Reuters, AP, CP, DPA, Itar-TASS, FNB, TT).